 Difference in use of digital tools for business purposes in the past year and use of digital tools for business purposes prior to COVID-19 is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.
-Difference in use of digital tools for business purposes in the past year and use of digital tools for business purposes in the past 30 days is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.
+Difference in use of digital tools for business purposes in the past year and use of digital tools for business purposes in the past year and use of digital tools for business purposes in the past year and use of digital tools for business purposes in the past year and use of digital tools for business purposes in the past 30 days is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.